-Bill's latest book, Killing Reagan, is out, following in the path of the others that went to # 1 on the New York Times bestsellers list.
-The Reagan story takes you behind the scenes of a president caught up in violent times.
+Bill's latest book, Killing the Rising Sun, is out, following in the path of the others that went to # 1 on the New York Times bestsellers list.
+The epic saga takes you behind the scenes of a country caught up in violent times.

 Highly successful National Geographic Channel movies have already been made of Bill's books, with Killing Jesus nominated for a primetime EMMY, just as Killing Lincoln was before it.

 Coming up on National Geographic, there will be a movie made from Killing Patton and Killing Reagan.
-Bill also serves as Executive Producer on the Fox News Channel's Legends & Lies, the real story of the legendary figures of the American West.
-Season two is on the horizon.
+Bill also serves as Executive Producer on the Fox News Channel's Legends & Lies, the real story of the legendary figures from our nation's rich history.
+Season three is on the horizon.

-Here are the answers to those inevitable O'Reilly biographical questions: he was raised on Long Island, got his BA in history from Marist College, a Master's in Broadcast Journalism from Boston University, and a second MA in Public Administration from the Kennedy School of Government at Harvard.
+Some biographical info: Bill was raised on Long Island, got his BA in history from Marist College, a Master's in Broadcast Journalism from Boston University, and a second MA in Public Administration from the Kennedy School of Government at Harvard.